Digital

 Stress Reduction

 A study from the University of Gothenburg in Sweden found that participants who limited their smartphone use to one hour per day reported a significant decrease in stress levels and an increase in well-being after one week.
+Changes were also observed in the secretion of cortisol, the stress hormone, with the morning cortisol spike becoming gentler.

 Improved Sleep

 Using screens before bed delays sleep onset and reduces sleep quality by suppressing melatonin (the sleep hormone) through blue light.
 Multiple studies have confirmed that simply avoiding screens two hours before bedtime improves sleep quality.
-(Books on digital detox can help you learn more)
+Books on digital detox can help you learn more

 Improved Relationships